 The official justification was the need to clear the park so sanitation crews could clean it.
 New York City Mayor Michael Bloomberg, who became a billionaire by selling information to Wall Street companies, has taken an adversarial stance toward protesters since they first occupied Zuccotti Park to protest the continuing shift of national wealth to the richest 1% on Sept.
 17.

-“This action was taken at this time of day to reduce the risk of confrontation in the park, and to minimize disruption to the surrounding neighborhood,” Bloomberg said in a prepared statement on his website.
+“This action was taken at this time of day to reduce the risk of confrontation in the park, and to minimize disruption to the surrounding neighborhood,” Bloomberg said in a on his website.
 “From the beginning, I have said that the City had two principal goals: guaranteeing public health and safety, and guaranteeing the protestors’ First Amendment rights.
 But when those two goals clash, the health and safety of the public and our first responders must be the priority.
 That is why, several weeks ago the City acted to remove generators and fuel that posed a fire hazard from the park.”

 Elected leaders in the United States have used similar excuses in the past 20 years to curtail civil rights, justify domestic surveillance programs, and approve the use of torture against non-Americans.